-(2) AMHRR Listed: Report of Mental Status Evaluation, 24 June 2013, reflects the applicant was cleared for separation.
+Report of Mental Status Evaluation (MSE), 30 July 2013, reflects the applicant was cleared for any administrative actions deemed appropriate by the command.
 The applicant could understand and participate in administrative proceedings; could appreciate the difference between right and wrong; and met medical retention requirements.
-The applicant had been screened for post-traumatic stress disorder (PTSD) and mild traumatic brain injury (mTBI).
-The conditions were either not present or did not meet AR 40-501 criteria for a medical evaluation board.
-The command was advised to consider the influence of these conditions.
-The applicant was diagnosed with kleptomania, alcohol abuse.
+The applicant had been screened for PTSD and mTBI.
+The evaluation reflects a diagnosis.